oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ```

-What is the base image of our future DockerContainer ?
+1. What is the base image of our future DockerContainer ?
-What components are installed ?
+2. What components are installed ?
-In which order ?
+3. In which order ?
-Are there any "system updates" if yes why ?
+4. Are there any "system updates" if yes why ?
-Can you see when and how the weblogic installation is patched ?
+5. Can you see when and how the weblogic installation is patched ?

-As you see the image tool create a ***multi stage build***, with sever tags as :
+As you see, the image tool create a ***multi stage build***, with several tags as :

 **OS_UPDATE, JDK_BUILD, JDK_BUILD,FINAL_BUILD**